In-situ Straining of Epitaxial Freestanding Ferroic Films by a MEMS Device: Introduction

-Over the last years, a solution for \textit{in-situ} mechanical straining of X-ray transparent samples was developed by modifying a gas cell used for atmospheric chemistry investigations \cite{Huthwelker2011}.
-With this method, a 50 nm thick Si$_3$N$_4$ membrane is bent by pressurizing the gas cell, as shown in the sketch in Fig. \ref{fig:bendingSetups}(a) \cite{Finizio2016}.
-Upon the application of a pressure difference between its two surfaces, the membrane buckles towards the region with lower pressure, generating a tensile strain at the top surface, and a compressive strain at the bottom surface, which is then transferred to structures on the membrane \cite{Finizio2016, Harrison2025}.
+In recent years, a solution for \textit{in-situ} mechanical straining of X-ray transparent samples was developed by modifying a gas cell used for atmospheric chemistry investigations \cite{Huthwelker2011}.
+With this method, a 50 nm thick Si$_3$N$_4$ membrane is bent by pressurizing the gas cell, which buckles towards the region with lower pressure, generating a tensile strain at the top surface, and a compressive strain at the bottom surface, which is then transferred to structures on the membrane \cite{Finizio2016, Harrison2025}.
 Due to the fabrication constraints, the typical geometries of Si$_3$N$_4$ membranes are square or rectangular, i.e. the strain is applied primarily along the two axes of the square/rectangle \cite{Finizio2016, Finizio2017, Harrison2025}.
 By tailoring the membrane geometry, it is possible e.g. to simulate an effective uniaxial strain application \cite{Finizio2016, Harrison2025}, or to simulate a situation as close as possible to a circular membrane, resulting in the generation of an isotropic strain \cite{Finizio2016}.

 Membrane bending has been used for the uniaxial straining of Co$_{40}$Fe$_{40}$B$_{20}$ microstructured elements stabilizing a Landau flux-closure state \cite{Finizio2016}.
-Using a rectangular membrane, a uniaxial magnetic anisotropy due to the magnetoelastic effect could be generated, as shown in Fig. \ref{fig:bendingSetups}(b) \cite{Finizio2016, Finizio2017}.
+Using a rectangular membrane, a uniaxial magnetic anisotropy due to the magnetoelastic effect could be generated \cite{Finizio2016, Finizio2017}.
 Another example is the demonstration of strain-driven control of the antiferromagnetic configuration in freestanding $\alpha$-Fe$_2$O$_3$ thin films \cite{Jani2024, Harrison2025}.